DrLex0/print3D-FlexiRex/README.md

 ## Description and Instructions

 This is the Flexi Rex, which now seems to have joined the club of things anyone having bought a 3D printer ought to print at least once.
 This is not the first version of this dinosaur.
 All credit for the original design and appearance goes to [Kirbs](https://www.thingiverse.com/Kirbs/about).
+(Full history of this model can be found below.)
 My print of Kirbs' model was not very kid-proof however: one of the links broke after some rough handling.
 Hence in this updated version I made all links more robust.
 This means this model can probably be printed even smaller than the original ones before the links become too weak.
-Of course you can also scale it up at will.
+Of course you can also scale it up at will.<br>
+The latest version of this model also has some tweaks that make it more balanced.

 ‘Dual’ files are also available if you have a multi-material printer and want to do a dual material print with alternating colors.